 A data warehouse system is a read-only source of enterprise information, so there is no need to be concerned of creating, update, delete capabilities.
-Though there is a need to address the tradeoff between protecting corporate asset against unauthorized access and making data accessible to users who need the decision power.
+Though there is a need to address the tradeoff between protecting the corporate assets against unauthorized access and making data accessible to users who need the decision power.

 Security also comprises of physical security of the data warehouse.
 Data must be secured from loss, damage and enough redundancy and backup measures must be in place.

-Data availability is one side of the coin but how easily and effectively a user can perceive that data is what defines the usability of such solution.
+Data availability is one side of the coin but how easily and effectively a user can perceive that data is what defines the usability of such a solution.

 There must be an option for the user to drill down and roll up to get more detailed views as well as a view of the overall health of the organization.

-Find out, how India’s fastest growing logistics company is driving key business decisions by running
+Find out, How India’s fastest-growing logistics company is driving key business decisions by running

 real-time reporting on top of Redshift.